dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

   it should look like the future you are dreaming."
   ― Alice Walker

++ Balaji Srivnivasan's 6 P’s for any product checklist.

+    Product - what are you selling
+    Pricing - at what price
+    Person - to whom
+    Purpose - why are they buying it
+    Priority - why now
+    Prestige - and why from you?

 + "Hope is a good breakfast, but it is a bad supper." - Francis Bacon

 + You should consider what you want *before* considering what you can.